Get estimate

 In fact, many top companies out there started off focusing on understanding user needs and market demands.

-Slack and Dropbox have turned initial insights into billion-dollar businesses.
+Slack and Dropbox, for example, both have turned initial insights into billion-dollar businesses.

-In this article, we uncover why mastering this phase is essential for your software’s success and how it can save you from costly missteps.
+In this article, we uncover why it is important to master the product discovery phase and how it can save you from costly missteps.

 From idea to impact